Brighton & Hove Recovery College

 If you are a student applying for the online sessions at the Recovery College and would like to request a Buddy, please complete the relevant section on your enrolment form.

-If you would like more information about how the Buddy Service works, please contact us via the details at the bottom of this page.
+If you would like more information about how the Buddy Service works, please contact Moose Azim, our Volunteer and Involvement Lead.
+Contact details can be found at the top of this page.

 Our Students’ Union and NUS membership